 Assessing Screen Time in Schools

 Technology is a part of our world, so schools are trying to keep up.
-But is it money well spent with our young children?
+But are we spending our money wisely on devices for young children?
 Does it really invest in the learning process and does it improve test scores?

 Did the pandemic cause us all to slip into some bad habits with increased use of screens?

 Teachers continue to press play and sit to the side of the room, completely removing themselves from the learning process.
-They have not gone back to their effective in-person lessons.
+Some have yet to go back to their effective in-person lessons.

-When we remove the teacher, remove the hands-on learning, remove the listening and following directions, remove the waiting, and take away the peer interaction, does it help our young children’s developing brains and bodies?
+When we remove the teacher, remove the hands-on learning, remove the listening and following directions, remove the waiting, and take away the peer interaction, what does it do?
+Does it help our young children’s developing brains and bodies?

-In educational settings, I strongly encourage preschool, kindergarten and first and second grade teachers to avoid screens for learning.
+In educational settings, I strongly encourage preschool, kindergarten, and first through fourth grade teachers to avoid screens entirely during learning.
 Kids get enough screen time elsewhere.
+(Until we can get all parents on board!)

 Administrators in some schools have placed devices in the hands of EVERY student.

-So the teachers who once taught kids using multi-sensory learning opportunities are now forced to use iPads or tablets as part of learning.
+Great teachers who love using multi-sensory learning opportunities are now forced to use iPads or tablets as part of learning.
 The difference is obvious to them.
 They’re frustrated.
-Because they know the damage that is being done to the children.
+Because they see the damage that is being done to the children.

 Tips for Teachers Regarding Screen Use in Schools